openalea/PkgIt/doc/user/manual.rst

 Overview
 --------

-The OpenAlea project contains heterogeneous components implemented in different languages.
+Many projects contain heterogeneous components implemented in different languages (python, C++,...).
+Deploy this projects can be very difficult: how to know where a c++ library is installed on a computer?
+Moreover if we don't know if the architecture of the machine is Windows, Linux or Mac OS...

-The packages of OpenAlea are pure Python packages but depends on PyQt and numpy, scipy and matplotlib.
+For example, the packages of OpenAlea are pure Python packages but depends on PyQt and numpy, scipy and matplotlib.
 The VPlants packages are mainly in C++ and Python and have dependencies on other C++ libraries like Qt, Boost, CGAL, eigen...
 The Alinea packages depends also on R, Fortran compilers.

+The goal is to transform everything in egg (cf. Python eggs).
+Indeed, once a library is installed like a egg, it is really easy to find where are sources, headers...

 To release frequently all these packages and the dependencies on different OS, we need to automate the construction of binary packages, and to share the work between different expert, knowing the subtilities of each OS or working on new problems arising with new release of some dependencies.